marxin/texi2rst-generated/sphinx/gccint/analysis-and-representation-of-loops/iv-analysis-on-rtl.rst

 The induction variable on RTL is simple and only allows analysis of affine induction variables, and only in one loop at once.
-The interface is declared in cfgloop.h.
+The interface is declared in :samp:`cfgloop.h`.
 Before analyzing induction variables in a loop L, ``iv_analysis_loop_init`` function must be called on L.
 After the analysis (possibly calling ``iv_analysis_loop_init`` for several loops) is finished, ``iv_analysis_done`` should be called.